MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

 ## Step 1 - Hand Cursor

-1. Open the project you've created in the [**3D Object Manipulation (Mouse)**](unity-tutorials-3d-object-manipulation-mouse.md) tutorial.
+1. Open the project you've created in the [**3D Object Manipulation - Scene Preparation**](unity-tutorials-3d-object-manipulation-mouse.md) tutorial.
 If you've skipped that tutorial, follow [these instructions](unity-tutorials-3d-object-manipulation-mouse.md#download-the-final-result) to obtain its final product; We recommend you play the scene (**Ctrl+P**) and make sure you are able to "grab" an object with the cursor (using the left mouse button) and to move it in all 3 dimensions (using the scroll-wheel to adjust the distance from camera).

-1. Add the **GesturesManager** and **UIManager** prefabs to the scene.
-Refer to [step 2 of the introduction tutorial](unity-tutorials-introduction.md#step-2-connecting-to-the-gestures-service) for guidance.
+1. Add the **GesturesManager** and **UIManager** prefabs to the scene (from **MicrosoftGesturesToolkit\Prefabs**).
+Refer to [step 2 of the introduction tutorial](unity-tutorials-introduction.md#step-2---connecting-to-the-gestures-service) for guidance.

 1. In order to control the cursor with your hand, we first need to obtain access to the hand-skeleton information.
 The [**Gestures Service**](getting-started-gestures-service.md) computes a hand-skeleton and communicates it to all subscribing clients on a frame-by-frame basis.
 The **GesturesManager** game object in our scene acts as a client of the **Gestures Service**. **GesturesManager**'s **RegisterToSkeleton()** and **UnregisterFromSkeleton()** methods allow us to subscribe and unsubscribe to the hand-skeleton stream.